taskcluster/taskcluster-lib-api/README.md

 returns a router which can be passed to an Express app's `app.use`.
 The options to `api.setup` are:

+ * `rootUrl` - the root URL for this instance of Taskcluster; this is used both to call the auth service to validate credentials, and to generate relevant URLs for this service.
  * `inputLimit` - maximum input size, defaulting to`"10mb"`
  * `allowedCORSOrigin` - Allowed CORS origin, or null to disable CORS; defaults to `"*"`
  * `context` - Object to be provided as `this` in handlers.
 This must have exactly the properties